-UPS employees have busy jobs, which often lead to work accidents.
+UPS (United Parcel Service) employees have busy jobs, which often lead to work accidents.
 Fortunately, UPS workers’ compensation is available for UPS employees injured while on the job.

 It is important to become familiar with UPS workers’ comp and what it can mean for you.

 What Is Workers’ Compensation?